teclone/rollup-all/README.md

 - **enabled** - defines if a specific build type is enabled.
 By default, **Node.JS** lib build is enabled, while browser based dist build is disabled.

 - **externals**: Defines list of external modules.
-By default, peerDependency and dependency modules are read from your project's package.json file and included automatically when generating lib builds.
-So you don't add those.
+By default, `peerDependency` modules are read from your project's package.json file and included automatically when generating lib builds.
+So you don't need to add those.

 ## Contributing